 What is the difference between Plan G and N in Nevada?

-Plan N does not cover copayments and Part B excess charges.
+- Plan N does not cover Part B excess charges.

 Does Plan G cover dental?